aws-samples/aws-serverless-feedback-app/docs/getting_started.md

 - **`cd aws-serverless-feedback-app/feedback-app-frontend/amplify-infra-code/`**

-3. Install the packages required by the CDK Application
+3. Install the packages required by the CDK Application (ignore any the warnings)

-- **`npm install`** (ignore any the warnings)
+- **`npm install`**

 4. Build the CDK Application

 - **`npm run build`**

-5. Deploy the CDK Application (Note: ensure there are no duplicates in the resource names otherwise change the names in the file /feedback-app-frontend/amplify-infra-code/global/constant.json )
+5. Deploy the CDK Application (Note: Ensure there is no existing AWS resource with the same name specified in the file aws-serverless-feedback-app/feedback-app-frontend/amplify-infra-code/global/constant.json )

 - **`cdk deploy --require-approval never`**